 State variables are used in rules to represent temporary or transitional states.
 For example, you can create a state variable to track the state of a system, setting it to a different value depending on whether the system comes online or goes offline.

-How groups are added to filters and rules in the SEM Events Console
+How groups are added to filters and rules on the SEM Console

 This section demonstrates how groups are used in filters and rules.

-The following image shows the filter builder in the SEM Events Console.
+The following image shows the filter builder on the SEM Console.
 In the left drag panel, groups are organized by group type.
 On the right side, the filter builder shows that the Service Audit Alerts event group is included as a condition of the filter.